59 Low Growing Perennial Plants For Garden Edges and Borders

 These feathery flowers add texture and color to your garden.

-The beautiful Astilbe plant has spikey flowers that range in color from white to dark purple.
-There are many varieties of this flower, some with straight stems and others with arching stems.
+The beautiful Astilbe has spikey flowers that range in color from white to dark purple.
+There are many varieties to choose from, some with straight stems and others with arching stems.

-Abstile plants grow best in the shade with one to two hours of sunlight per day.
+Abstile plants grow best in partial shade with a few hours of sunlight per day.
 They like well-fertilized soil that drains well.
-You can cut their plumes back in the spring and expect flowers from spring to summer.
-Astilbe flourishes in USDA Zones 4-9.
+Cut their plumes back in the spring and expect flowers from spring to summer.
+Astilbe flourishes in USDA zones 4-9.

 Autumn Fern